afsc-assessments/ebswp_2023/doc/EBSpollock.md

 (Fig. \ref{fig:roe}).
 Prices peaked in the mid-2000s and have followed a decreasing trend over the last decade which continued until 2015, after which prices increased to \$2.89 per pound in 2018.
-The Yen to U.S. Dollar exchange rate can influence prices and strengthed against the Yen in 2020.
+The Yen to U.S. Dollar exchange rate can influence prices and weakened against the Yen in 2020.
 The average roe price in the BSAI was down 7\% in 2020 to \$2.01 per pound, the lowest observed.
 Value fell 17\% with the decrease in production to \$109.1 million (Table \ref{tab:bsaiplck_wsl}).